 Sri Nisargadatta says it like this: “To imagine that some little thing – food, sex, power, fame – will make you happy is to deceive oneself.
 Only something as vast and deep as your real self can make you truly and lastingly happy.”

-To surrender is to place yourself into the river of life, in particular, into the river of the grieving process: to feel and mourn and accept the sting of loss.
+To surrender is to place yourself into the river of the grieving process: to feel and mourn and accept the sting of loss.
 In opening to your pain, you accept what happened, accept the futility of seeking, and accept the hurt you experienced.
 (Acceptance is not condoning the pain or hurt; it’s merely accepting that it did, indeed, happen, and is the first step to coming to terms with it.)

 This is not to say that your childhood pain is insignificant or to minimize the pain or trauma you may have experienced.
+Oh, no – not at all.
 I’m not suggesting that you gloss over your childhood pain with a shrug of, “Just get over it.”
 The grief process is both more honest and more encompassing than that.

 The hole – the longing for completion in food – needs to be tenderly acknowledged, faced, felt, grieved and released.
 This is not an intellectual process.
 This is an emotional one.
 You drop the reasoning, the wishing, the shoulds – oh, how you wished it could’ve been, how it should’ve been, if only it could’ve been – and you just feel the tender ache, the sadness of loss.

 You feel the loss so you can let go.